Mini-ghost/vorms/docs/api/use-form.md

 ### register

-This method allows you to get specific field values, meta (state) and attributes, you can also add validation for that field.
+This method allows you to get the specific field value, meta (state) and attribute, you can also add validation for that field.

 - Type